yin1218/Thundermeet-Backend/README.md

 ## How to publish new image to Heroku

+- To deploy
+`git add .`
+`git commit -m "message"`
+`git push heroku heroku-deploy:main`

+if we see "404 not found" at https://thundermeet-backend.herokuapp.com/, then the deployment is successful.

 - If you want to test your {test-branch} on heroku `git push heroku {test-branch}:main`